How Does the Premium Tax Credit Work for Health Insurance?

 - Apply for insurance on the marketplace, and get your estimated discount.

 - You pay less for health insurance.
-Your insurance company gets paid directly.
+Your insurance company gets paid directly by the government each month.

 - Report your final tax credit amount when filing your federal income taxes.